History of licorice, the healing plant

 The Haribo licorice

 Haribo, the company founded by Hans Riegel and officially registered on December 13, 1920 in the city of Bonn in Germany, also deserves a place of honor among the major licorice-producing brands in the world (the name in fact derives from Ha-ns, Ri-egel, Bo-nn).
 Today one of the most famous companies in the confectionery sector, started as a small space set up in a courtyard washing basin, with a marble slab, a stool, a walled kitchen, a burlap sack of sugar, a roller and a copper cauldron as the only tools.
-Although the most successful invention remains the first, the gummy bear born in 1922, licorice plays an important role in the company’s production: after only three years, in fact, the licorice sticks with the Haribo logo began to appear, which soon were followed by many other similar products, including the spirals.
+Although the most successful invention remains the first, the gummy bear born in 1922, licorice plays an important role in the company’s production: after only three years, in fact, the licorice sticks with the Haribo logo began to appear, which soon were followed by many other similar products, including the wheels.